lamyj/sycomore/docs/epg/regular.rst

 Regular (constant gradient moment) EPG
 ======================================

 In the regular EPG model, the dephasing order is reduced to a unitless integer :math:`k\ge 0` which represents a multiplicative factor of some arbitrary basic dephasing.
-The implementation of regular EPG in Sycomore has two high-level operations: :meth:`Regular.apply_pulse` to simulate an RF hard pulse and :meth:`Regular.apply_time_interval` which simulates relaxation, diffusion and dephasing due to gradients.
-The lower-level EPG operators used by :meth:`Regular.apply_time_interval` are also accessible as :meth:`Regular.relaxation`, :meth:`Regular.diffusion` and :meth:`Regular.shift`.
-The states of the model are stored in :attr:`Regular.states`, and the fully-focused magnetization (i.e. :math:`\tilde{F}_0`) is stored in :attr:`Regular.echo`.
+The implementation of regular EPG in Sycomore has two high-level operations: :meth:`sycomore.Regular.apply_pulse` to simulate an RF hard pulse and :meth:`sycomore.Regular.apply_time_interval` which simulates relaxation, diffusion and dephasing due to gradients.
+The lower-level EPG operators used by :meth:`sycomore.Regular.apply_time_interval` are also accessible as :meth:`sycomore.Regular.relaxation`, :meth:`sycomore.Regular.diffusion` and :meth:`sycomore.Regular.shift`.
+The states of the model are stored in :attr:`sycomore.Regular.states`, and the fully-focused magnetization (i.e. :math:`F_0`) is stored in :attr:`sycomore.Regular.echo`.

 For simulations involving multiple gradient moments (all multiple of a given gradient moment), the "unit" gradient moment must be declared when creating the model; for simulations involving only a single gradient moment, this declaration is optional, but should be present nevertheless.